DITEP/SF_Project/Readme.md

 Full logs can be accessed by setting current directory to the root of the server and entering command (user must have docker rights):

 	$ docker-compose log

+# Encountered issue

+## Flask debug mode
+There seem to be an issue between tensorflow>=1.15.0 and flask debug mode.
+So you should not turn flask debug mode to true(in run.py), or you can and then downgrade tensorflow (1.14.0 worked before).
+See https://github.com/tensorflow/tensorflow/issues/34607 for more infos.